of the Depot Foundation

 Today, the Depot Foundation has an endowment of over $7 million to protect the Depot and assist the artistic and historical organizations housed there.

-Currently, the St. Louis County Heritage & Arts Center – Historic Union Depot is home to the Lake Superior Railroad Museum & the North Shore Scenic Railroad, Duluth Art Institute, The St. Louis County Historical Society, and The Duluth Playhouse which celebrates its 107th anniversary in 2021 and is the oldest continuously operating community theatre in Minnesota
+Currently, the St. Louis County Depot is home to the Lake Superior Railroad Museum, North Shore Scenic Railroad, Duluth Art Institute, The St. Louis County Historical Society, Minnesota Ballet and The Duluth Playhouse.

 The Prindle/Wood Family Memorial Endowment was established by Cornelius A. Wood in 1996 to endow scientific, literary, artistic, cultural, and educational purposes of the Depot Foundation.